DANS-KNAW/easy-stage-dataset/README.md

 ARGUMENTS for easy-stage-dataset
 --------------------------------

+    -a, --archive  <arg>                The way the dataset is archived.
+This must be either EASY or DATAVAULT.
+                                        EASY: Data and metadata are archived in EASY.
+DATAVAULT: Data and metadata are archived in the DATAVAULT.
+There may be dissemination copies in EASY. (default = EASY)
     -d, --doi  <arg>                    The DOI to assign to the new dataset in EASY -o, --doi-is-other-access-doi       Stage the provided DOI as an "other access DOI" -f, --external-file-uris  <arg>     File with mappings from bag local path to external file URI.
 Each line